tyljporter/typo.github.io/_pages/topics.md

 author_profile: true
 ---

-Take a look around work that i've completed.
+Take a look around work that i've completed.  <br />
-Each of my posts are sorted by topic as well as tools completed!
+Posts are sorted by topic as well as tools utilized!

 {% comment %}
 =======================